siwS/rails-console-access-check/README.md

 It's still under development, so wouldn't really recommend developing on it :P

-## To-do list
+## To do list

-1. check model that query is about
-2. abstract the logic of permissions so that it can be implemented by whoever uses gem
+1. write tests
+2. add dynamo source
+3. abstract as much as possible